Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Experiment

-We adopt ViT-B-16+ \cite{dosovitskiy2020image} as the visual encoder and the transformer \cite{vaswani2017attention} as the text encoder by default from the public pre-trained CLIP model \cite{ilharco_gabriel_2021_5143773}.
-We also provide results under ResNet \cite{he2016deep} and other ViT \cite{dosovitskiy2020image} pre-trained models \cite{clip, ilharco_gabriel_2021_5143773} in the supplementary material.
-For the visual encoder, we set the image size to $240\times 240$, the same as the pre-training but without any image augmentation.
-For the text encoder, we use $22$ base templates collected from CLIP, $7$ pairs of contrastive state prompts, and $3$ domain-aware prompts to generate sufficient prompts on the proposed template of domain-aware state prompting.
-All prompts are listed in the supplemental materials.
-For test-time adaptation, we use the AdamW optimizer and set the learning rate to $0.001$.
-In addition, we optimize the adaptor with $5$ epochs and report the mean and variance of the results over $5$ random seeds.
+\paragraph{Datasets.} We conduct zero-shot anomaly detection and localization experiments on two datasets: MVTecAD \cite{mvtec} and VisA \cite{visa}.
+MVTecAD consists of data for 10 single objects and 5 textures, while VisA includes data for 12 single or multiple object types.
+In this paper, only the test datasets are used for evaluating zero-shot anomaly detection and localization, and no extra datasets are available. \paragraph{Metrics.}Following conventions in prior arts \cite{mvtec, winclip}, we use AUROC (Area Under the Receiver Operating Characteristic), F1Max, and PRO (Per-Region Overlap) to evaluate anomaly detection.
+Besides, we use AUROC, F1Max, and AUPR ( Area Under the Precision-Recall curve) to evaluate anomaly localization. \paragraph{Implementation.} We adopt ViT-B-16+ \cite{dosovitskiy2020image} as the visual encoder and the transformer \cite{vaswani2017attention} as the text encoder by default from the public pre-trained CLIP model \cite{ilharco_gabriel_2021_5143773}.
+We also provide results under ResNet \cite{he2016deep} and other ViT \cite{dosovitskiy2020image} models \cite{clip, ilharco_gabriel_2021_5143773} in the supplement.
+For the visual encoder, we set the image size to $240\times 240$ without any image augmentation.
+For the text encoder, we use $22$ base templates collected from CLIP \cite{clip}, $7$ pairs of state prompts, and $4$ domain-aware prompts to generate sufficient prompts on the proposed template of domain-aware state prompting.
+All prompts are listed in the supplement.
+For TTA, we use the AdamW optimizer and set the learning rate to $0.001$, and the adaptor is optimized with $5$ epochs.
+We set $\mu=0$ and $\sigma=0.05$ for the i.i.d Gaussion noise $\mathcal{N}(\mu, {\sigma}^2)$ used in TTA.
+Since AnoCLIP+ involves optimizing AnoCLIP via TTA, We report the mean and variance of the results of AnoCLIP+ over $5$ random seeds.